rcookie23/surfs_up/README.md

 ## Results

-THrough our analysis, we were able to compare the weather results from the month of June through the month of December.
+Through our analysis, we were able to compare the weather results from the month of June through the month of December.
 The summaries of the results are shown below:

 June Statistics: